-The Africa Digital Rights’ Hub is a not-for-profit think tank registered in Ghana that advances and promotes research and advocacy on digital rights across the African continent.
+The Africa Digital Rights’ Hub is a not-for-profit think thank registered in Ghana, that advances and promotes research and advocacy on digital rights issues across the African continent.
 Interested in the impact of digital technology on people living in the Continent, the Hub brings together academic researchers, stakeholders, policy makers, regional and international bodies to address digital rights issues in Africa.

 Our goal is to promote ‘afro-centric’ solutions by empirical evidence gathered through research.
 The objective is to ensure that Africans are not left behind or exploited in the protection and guarantee of fundamental rights in the digital age.